glpi-project/docdev/source/devapi/tools.rst

 cliupdate.php
 -------------

 Let you update your GLPI database from command line.
-The script does not take any argument, just call it and you're done:
+The script does not need any argument, just call it and you're done:

 .. code-block:: bash